parengjames/didhtickets/README.md

 # didhtickets
-The system design to collect and stores all IT documents such as tickets history, errors, tutorials, and essential Documents. with integration of chatbot AI for more assistance and faster solution and problem solving.
+A system designed to collect and store all IT-related documents, including ticket history, error logs, tutorials, and other essential resources.

-Created using HTML, JAVASCRIPT, PHP AND MYSQL.
+The system integrates an AI-powered chatbot to provide assistance, enabling faster solutions and more efficient problem-solving.

-First phase; Developer do not use framework till it's finished and working.
-However, will use framework in the future for better structure and stable system.
+The system is developed using HTML, JavaScript, PHP, and MySQL.
+In the first phase, the developer chose not to use any frameworks to ensure full functionality and core features are properly implemented.
+Frameworks will be introduced in future phases to mprove structure, scalability, and overall system stability.